-I awoke sick on Saturday morning.
-At first I had a bad sore throat.
+I awoke sick Saturday morning.
+I had a sore throat.
 I thought it was strep.
 Drank lemon echinacea Throat Coat tea, sprayed a throat numbing liquid, and took two Alleves.
 Ate breakfast.

-As the hours progressed, I began to feel achy and chilled.
-Nasal congestion wasn’t too bad.
-Throat became less sore.
-Pretty sure this was the flu.
-First stop, tonsils.
-They fought hard, thank you very much, but were overpowered.
+As the day progressed, I began to feel achy and chilled.
+Not much nasal congestion, and my throat became less sore, so it was probably not a cold.
+Pretty sure this was some type of influenza.
+First stop, tonsils, right?
+They fought hard, thank you very much, but were overpowered by a virus.

 I did whatever I could think of to boost my immune system.
 I drank Tulsi tea, then made tea from fresh ginger and drank that.
-I ate a clove of garlic.
+I ate a clove of garlic!
 I did EFT three times.
 I did the thymus thump often.
 I took three long naps.
-Had no appetite at all, but stayed hydrated with teas and water.
+I had no appetite at all, but stayed hydrated with teas and water.

 Sunday morning I felt a bit better.
 Took my temperature twice that day, 99 in a.m., 100 in p.m.
 Aches and chills were gone, and my appetite came back somewhat later in the day, but my energy was low.
-I decided to stay home yesterday (Monday), believing that resting now speeds recovery.
+I decided to stay home yesterday (Monday), believing that resting would speed my full recovery.

 Today (Tuesday) my temperature was normal!
-I have gone out and done a few things that couldn’t be postponed (I’m moving on Friday, after all), but I still feel a bit weak and just not quite myself.
-I’m accustomed to feeling pretty darn well and having a nice level of energy.
+I went out and did a few things that couldn’t be postponed (I’m moving on Friday, after all), but I still feel weak and not quite back to myself.
+I’m accustomed to feeling well and having a nice level of energy.

+I have so much to do this week, it’s imperative that I recover quickly.
 I need to clean out my shed, get boxes, pack, and work three days this week.
-I move out on Friday!
-I want to be well.
+I need to get well.
+I made an acupuncture appointment because it helps.

 No wonder, when I saw my acupuncturist after the job ended, she told me I was suffering from adrenal exhaustion.